 • Shaking

-Typically after 12 hours of being without alcohol people start to experience more pronounced symptoms.
-For individuals that were engaging in alcohol abuse in great amounts and at a great length of time, their symptoms will be much more noticeable and severe.
-At this point an individual may experience:
+After 12 hours of being without alcohol, people typically start to experience more pronounced symptoms of alcohol withdrawal.
+For individuals who were engaging in alcohol abuse in great amounts and at a great length of time, their symptoms will be much more noticeable and severe.
+At this point, an individual may experience:

 • Headaches or migraines